-The following awards are given out annually at the Atlantic Universities Physics & Astronomy Conference (AUPAC).
+The following awards are given out annually at the Atlantic Undergraduate Physics & Astronomy Conference (AUPAC).

 To be considered for an award, please visit the conferences and events page for details on how to register for upcoming conferences.